shakes76/PatternFlow/recognition/s4574278/README.md

 ## Abstract

-I trained a simplified [YOLOX][yolox2021] model on ISIC 2018 Task 1-2 Dataset, to clearly recognize the lesion area.
+I trained a simplified **[YOLOX][yolox2021] model** on **ISIC 2018 Task 1-2 Dataset**, **to clearly recognize the lesion area**.
 YOLOX is a latest algorithm which utilized many state-of-the-art techniques.
 By studying this algorithm, we can actually learn the latest progress in this field.
 Also since it's new, not many implementation out there.

-## 1. Introduction
+## 1. Algorithm Description

-We will first extract a set of bounding boxes, then write a modified version of CSPNet as the backbone of PAFPN net.
-The PAFPN is the backbone of the entire YOLOX model, then we output 3 levels of abstraction, each have a 2x scaling factor on top of previous layer.
-For each layer we attach a YOLOX detection head, this head consist of 3 decouple component that corresponding to the object, the bounding box and classification respectively. each component have its very own loss logic: We use CIoU\[[7][zheng2019distanceiou]\] Loss for the regression of bounding box, and `BCEWithLogitsLoss `for classification of "if contains Obj" and "which class it belong".
+We will first extract a set of bounding boxes, then write a YOLOX network, which consists of 2 components, PAFPN net + YOLO Head.

+We use a modified version of CSPNet as the backbone network for PAFPN net.
+From the PAFPN we extract 3 levels of abstraction, each layer have a 2x scaling factor on top of the previous layer.
+We conduct the features into YOLOX detection head, this head consist of 3 decouple component that corresponding to the object checker, the bounding box extractor and a classifier respectively.
+To train the network we need 2 type of Loss function: We use GIoU\[[7][zheng2019distanceiou]\] Loss for the regression of bounding box, and `BCEWithLogitsLoss` for 2 classification loss: 1. "if contains Obj" and 2. "which class it belong".
+In the end, the detection head returns matrixes of anchor points.

+Beyond the network, we need to determine weather or not the anchor points contains positive case for object, and which category it belong.
+This portion id done using a complex SimOAT algorithm.
+It can be break down to 4 major steps: 1.
+Define a set of positive cases by look into the pixels around center points (similar to FCOS & CenterNet) 2.
+Calculate the pair-wise reg/cls loss of samples against each gt (Loss-aware) 3.
+From each GT determine a dynamic K (can be manually set a number, from 5 ~ 15, does not affect the end result too much, because the actual filtering is an automated process) 4.
+From the bigger picture, we need to eliminate double-assigned samples.

-For implementation, I abandon TensorFlow, because Life is Short, YOLO.
+For implementation, I abandon TensorFlow, because of the YOLO spirit, Life is Short.
 The longer complaints is detailed in the Appendix.

 Then the training process is done in a paid server, the challenges are also listed in the Appendix also.